Alan Wake: Subsequent Remedy games

 Following Alan Wake: American Nightmare, Remedy released Quantum Break in 2016, and then Control in 2019.
-Control is based on a fictional Federal Bureau of Control (FBC) set in the Oldest House in New York City that seeks out paranormal activity and secures objects that may be behind "Altered World Events" (AWEs).
-Control describes the events in Bright Falls as an AWE for the Bureau; elements of Alan Wake, such as Alan himself, the typewriter and cabin, and the Clicker, are mentioned in memos within Control.

-Control's second paid DLC, titled "AWE", was released in August 2020, featured "what the [Federal Bureau of Control] has been investigating regarding Alan Wake".
+Control is based in the fictional Federal Bureau of Control (FBC) set in the Oldest House in New York City that seeks out paranormal activity and secures objects that may be behind "Altered World Events" (AWEs).
+Control describes the events in Bright Falls as an AWE for the Bureau; elements of Alan Wake, such as Alan himself, the typewriter and cabin, and the Clicker, are mentioned in memos within Control.Control's second paid DLC, titled "AWE", was released in August 2020, featured "what the [Federal Bureau of Control] has been investigating regarding Alan Wake".
 The expansion reveals that after Alan had disappeared into Cauldron Lake, Dr. Hartman continued to study the Dark Presence until the arrival of the Bureau, who took all his research.
 Infuriated, Dr. Hartman dove into the lake himself where the Dark Presence, with Alan's persona still within it, took over his body.
 The Bureau captured Hartman and brought him back to the Oldest House in New York City.
 During events of Control, Hartman escaped, and the fusion of the Hiss and Dark Presence became a monstrous being that Jesse is forced to subdue, with advice given to her by Alan through mysterious visions.
 After finishing off Hartman, Jesse is warned of a new AWE in Bright Falls, but oddly from a future date.

-Remedy stated that its next game following Control will be part of a "Remedy connected universe" shared by Alan Wake and Control.
+Prior to the release of "AWE", creative director Sam Lake announced that Remedy was establishing a "Remedy Connected Universe" shared by Alan Wake, Control and later Alan Wake 2, and called the expansion the "first official Remedy Connected Universe crossover event".